Nikita-Sonar/Credit-Card-Churn-Prediction/README.md

 # Conclusion:
-	Decision tree by using Pruning give good efficience as well as low bias and low so we consider DT classifier with pruning for final model training.
+Using pruning in a decision tree yields not only enhanced efficiency but also reduced bias and variance.
+Therefore, we have chosen to employ a decision tree classifier with pruning for our final model training.